Egypt cover.jpg

 EGYPT 1993 28 pp., twenty gelatin-silver prints, 14½x11¾"

-Shortly after my grandmother’s death in 1992, I made a six-week journey to Egypt, in search of the beginning of time.
-I looked for old Egypt— those images, which could have been seen hundred's of years ago.
+Shortly after my grandmother’s death in 1992, I made a six-week journey to Egypt.
+In search of the beginning of time, I looked for old Egypt— those images, which could have been seen hundred's of years ago.
 The 20 images selected were printed on agfa's portriga paper and mounted to b.f.k. paper inside a gently de-bossed frame.
 The folios were gathered and coptically bound, between papyrus-covered boards with letterpress title page, artist statement, a list of images, and colophon.
 Edition: 15.

 Fleurs de Nuit 1997